Augustin-FL/building-pfsense-iso-from-source/README.md

 export POUDRIERE_PORTS_GIT_URL=https://github.com/{your username}/FreeBSD-ports.git # Location your FreeBSD ports repository

 export FREEBSD_BRANCH=RELENG_2_5 # Branch of FreeBSD sources to build

 # The branch of FreeBSD ports to build is set automatically based on pfSense GUI branch.
 # If you would like to build a specific branch of FreeBSD ports, the variable to set is POUDRIERE_PORTS_GIT_BRANCH
+# Also, if you are building a FreeBSD port branch that does not respect Netgate conventions (devel or RELENG_*),
+# You will also have to update .conf files in "tools/templates/pkg_repos/" because repositories names are partially
+# hardcoded there.